 The scent of pine trees, beautiful beaches, laidback cocktail bars and cobbled streets, this little island truly has it all.
 It’s no wonder that Skiathos is known as the boomerang island; those who discover what it has to offer they just keep coming back!
-The island is part of the Sporades group of islands in the North West Aegean Sea.
+I first visited in 2016 and have been back more times than I can count, so there is some truth to the nickname!

 Skiathos is perfect if: